-The guide below covers the most current Uber vehicle requirements and provides example cars to give you a sense for the kind of car that qualifies for the service.
-Each Uber market might yreave slightly different requirements that are subject to change, and Uber ultimately holds the right to determine whether you can drive or not.
+This page covers the most current Uber vehicle requirements and provides example cars to give you a sense for the kind of cars that qualify for each of the various Uber services.
+It’s important to note that each Uber market might have slightly different requirements that are subject to change, and Uber ultimately holds the right to determine whether your car qualifies or not.

 - Must be a four-door car, truck, or minivan.
 Manual (standard) transmission is OK

-- Driver’s full name must be on the insurance for the vehicle
+- Driver’s name must be on the insurance for the vehicle

 - Driver’s name does NOT have to be on vehicle registration

-- Driver must pass a background check (See it here)
+- Driver must pass a background check and driving record check (See background check details here)

 Restrictions: Vehicles that don’t qualify for any Uber service

-- No full-size vans (Ford Transit, Ford E-Series, GMC Savana)
+- No full-size vans (Ford Transit, Ford E-Series, GMC Savana, etc)